Shaw145/PicFinder/readme.md

 ![Weather App Demo](images/demo2.png)

+PicFinder is a web application that allows users to search and download images from Pexels and Splash using their respective APIs.
+It provides a seamless experience for exploring and accessing a vast collection of high-quality images from these popular stock image providers.

-PicFinder is a functional image gallery project built using HTML, CSS, and JavaScript.
-It allows users to quickly search, view, and download images from the Pexels API, all within seconds.
-It serves as a clone of Pexels, providing a user-friendly interface for browsing and accessing a vast collection of high-quality images.
+It is a functional image gallery project built using HTML, CSS, and JavaScript and serves as a clone of Pexels, providing a user-friendly interface for browsing and accessing a vast collection of high-quality images.

 ## Features

-- **Search**: Users can search for images using keywords, allowing them to find relevant images quickly.
+- **Search Images**: Users can search for images by entering keywords or phrases related to the desired subject or theme.

-- **View**: The gallery displays thumbnails of the images fetched from the Pexels API.
-Clicking on a thumbnail opens a larger preview of the image.

-- **Download**: Users can download images directly from the gallery with ease, enabling them to save their favorite images effortlessly.
+- **Browse Pexels and Splash**: The application integrates with the Pexels and Splash APIs, allowing users to access and view images from both platforms through a unified interface.

+- **Image Preview**: Users can preview the images before downloading, ensuring they select the desired image.

+- **Download Images**: With a single click, users can download their chosen images in their preferred format and resolution.

 - **Responsive Design**: The gallery is fully responsive and works seamlessly on different devices and screen sizes.

 ## Technologies Used

+PicFinder is built using the following technologies:

-- **HTML**: Used for structuring the web pages and creating the layout of the gallery.
+- **HTML**: Markup language used for creating the structure and layout of the web pages.

-- **CSS**: Employed for styling the gallery, providing a visually appealing interface for users.
+- **CSS**: Stylesheet language used for styling and visually enhancing the application's user interface.

-- **JavaScript**: Used to implement the functionality of the gallery, including fetching images from the Pexels API, handling user interactions, and more.
+- **JavaScript**: Programming language used for implementing the application's logic, handling user interactions, and making API requests to fetch image data from Pexels and Splash APIs.

+## APIs Used

-- **Pexels API**: PicFinder utilizes the Pexels API to fetch high-quality, royalty-free images.
+PicFinder utilizes the following APIs to fetch and display images:

+- Pexels API
+- Splash API

+Please note that you may need to obtain API keys or follow the respective documentation to use these APIs in your application.

 ## How to Use